jhealy/aks-mooc/outline.md

 * AzDevops - https://docs.microsoft.com/en-us/azure/devops-project/azure-devops-project-aks
 * Helm

+Suggested follow-on is AKS OpenHack onsite at custom location.

 ## BUILD, RUN

 Focus on developer angles, the idea of running a microservice in a container.